-String trimmers are great for giving your lawn that finishing touch.
-The best string trimmers can tackle hard-to-reach areas where lawn mowers can’t go, such as around trees, fence posts, mailboxes, shrubs, walkways and more.
+String trimmers help you put the finishing touches on your lawn.
+The best string trimmers can tackle hard-to-reach areas where lawn mowers can’t navigate, like around trees, fence posts, mailboxes, shrubs, walkways and more.

-This guide highlights the different types of trimmers, along with information on shaft styles, trimmer lines and safety considerations.
+This guide highlights the different types of string trimmers and includes information on shaft styles, trimmer lines, attachments and safety considerations.

-There are two main types of string trimmers: gas-powered or electric.
+The two main types of string trimmers are gas-powered and electric.

-Some trimmer models can convert into edgers by rotating the head, putting it in a vertical position to cut precise lines for a uniform appearance.
+Tip: Some trimmer models can convert into edgers by rotating the head and putting it in a vertical position to cut precise, uniform lines.

-Trimmer shafts, sometimes called shanks, can be straight or curved, each providing its own set of benefits when you’re using a trimmer.
+Trimmer shafts, sometimes called shanks, can be straight or curved.
+Wondering about straight shaft vs. curved shaft string trimmers?
+Each type of string trimmer offers its own set of benefits.

 Tip: Longer shafts are ideal for trimming under fences, hedges and bushes.

-Standard-grade line is economical, and best for low-intensity trimming in smaller yards.
-Commercial-grade line is ideal for use on a heavy duty trimmer and in larger yards where there are heavier patches of grass and troublesome weeds.
+Standard-grade line is economical and best for low intensity trimming in smaller yards.
+Commercial-grade line is ideal for use on a heavy-duty gas trimmer and in larger yards where there are heavier patches of grass and troublesome weeds.

-- Always use the trimmer manufacturer's recommended line size as a heavier line will put extra stress on the motor.
+- Always use the trimmer manufacturer's recommended line size, since a heavier line will put extra stress on the motor.

-- Be careful when trimming around trees as flying tree bark can be dangerous and trimmers can damage young saplings.
+- Be careful when trimming around trees.
+Flying tree bark can be dangerous, and trimmers can damage young saplings.

 - Wear sturdy shoes or boots to protect your feet.

-- If vibrations bother you or if you tend to blister, wear heavy-duty gloves.
+- If vibrations bother you or if your hands tend to blister, wear heavy-duty gloves while operating your trimmer.